junxit/us-congress-bills-114/metadata.md

 - 2016-02-08 — Introduced in Senate
 - 2016-02-08 — Referred to the Committee on Health, Education, Labor, and Pensions. (text of measure as introduced: CR S704)
+- 2016-02-29 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-02-29 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2016-02-29 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent. (consideration: CR S1101)
+- 2016-02-29 — Senate Committee on Health, Education, Labor, and Pensions discharged by Unanimous Consent.(consideration: CR S1101)